remast/remast.github.io/content/posts/2022-08_Go-for-Testcontainers/index.md

 First the database is set up.
 Then a new `UserRepository` is created for the test with a reference to the connection pool of the database `connPool`.
 No we run the method to test `userRepository.FindByUsername(ctx, "admin")` and verify the result.
 But wait, where did that database container come from?
 Right, we'll set that up using [Testcontainers](https://golang.testcontainers.org/) and [Docker](https://www.docker.com/).

-## Database Setup with Testcontainers
+## Database Setup using Testcontainers

 We set up the [PostgreSQL](https://www.postgresql.org/) database in a [Docker](https://www.docker.com/) container using the [Testcontainers](https://golang.testcontainers.org/) lib.